saich9424/SOEN-691-PROJECT/README.md

    * <b> Prediction : </b> First, we have calculated the cosine similarity between the User vector and Restaurant vector.
 After finding the cosine similarity we have used below given formula to calculate the user prediction.
       <p align="center"><img src="https://github.com/saich9424/SOEN-691-PROJECT/blob/master/images/Cosine.PNG" width="600"></p>

       Where r is a user vector and r' is restaurant vector.
 Using the above-mentioned formula we can find the theta, which implies the distance in terms of angle.
-Lesser the theta, more the similarity.
+Lesser the theta , more the similarity.
 We can calculate the distance using 180 - theta.
 The two vectors that we wish to calculate the distance; r_i and r'_i are components of vector r and r' respectively; and i is the number of components we have

       <p align="center"><img src="https://github.com/saich9424/SOEN-691-PROJECT/blob/master/images/Prediction.png" width="600"></p>

       Using this formula, we are calculating the predicted value.
 In the formula, x is the cosine similarity as calculated in the previous formula.
 Here, x_max and x_min represents the threshold values of user values which is 1 or -1.
 And r_max and r_min represents the threshold values of rating.
 The rating scale is [1, 5].

-* <b>Collaborative filtering :</b> Unlike content-based filtering, this systems doesn’t require description of the data hence it recommends without knowing anything about the products.
+* <b>Collaborative filtering :</b> Unlike content-based filtering, this systems doesn’t require description of the data.
+Hence it recommends without knowing anything about the products.

   * <b>Alternating Least Squares (ALS) :</b>  Apache Spark ML implements alternating least squares (ALS) for collaborative filtering, a very popular algorithm for making recommendations.
 ALS recommender is a matrix factorization algorithm that uses Alternating Least Squares with Weighted-Lamda-Regularization (ALS-WR).
 It factors the user to item matrix A into the user-to-feature matrix U and the item-to-feature matrix M: It runs the ALS algorithm in a parallel fashion.